amoh-godwin/Ninja-Preview/CONTRIBUTING.md

 ### Qmlview
 Please use a Qmlview release for mac or one that you have built yourself.
-Doing pip install Qmlview will download Qmlview alright, but developing without it is recommemded.
+Doing pip install Qmlview will download Qmlview alright, but can cause conflict with path system.

-#### Ninja-Preview Repository
-Now you will need the Ninja-Preview itself.
-Please use either the development, develop-linux, delevep-win, setuptools branch according to your system.
+In a develop-... branch:
+you can have it in the App folder, see the README.md in that folder for more, nonetheless, developing without it, is recommemded.

 ## Test Build